Metadium (META) Price Hits $0.13 on Exchanges

 According to CryptoCompare, “Metadium aims to build an identity blockchain ecosystem through a system service called the “Meta ID”.
 The role of the Meta ID is to provide a service that supports user authentication and personal information verification.
 Personal information is not stored in the blockchain in order to prevent privacy violations.
 Online and offline services that require an ID can provide services using information accumulated in the Meta ID.
 For example, a service associated with a Metadium blockchain can provide basic services for subscription and login, and provide services in the form of decentralized apps or centralized apps.
 The project’s Mainnet is set to launch on February 28, and META token holders are required to swap their ERC-20 META tokens for the native blockchain META coins in a 1:1 ratio exchange.
 As the team migrates from the Ethereum blockchain to Metadium Mainnet blockchain, they outline all the steps required for META holders to ensure the safe exchange of their tokens and the timeline of important upcoming events.Total supply Powered by Metadium.io APIs “

-It is usually not possible to purchase alternative cryptocurrencies such as Metadium directly using US dollars.
-Investors seeking to acquire Metadium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Metadium using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Metadium directly using US dollars.
+Investors seeking to acquire Metadium should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Metadium using one of the exchanges listed above.

 Receive News & Updates for Metadium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metadium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.